-A. General.
+A. General

-The authorized hours of a budgeted position constitute the normally scheduled hours of work for an employee in that position (e.g., 80 hours in a pay period are the normal schedule of work hours for an employee in a full-time position, and 40 hours in a pay period are the normal schedule of work hours for an employee in a half-time position).
-However, "normal" work hours shall not be construed to mean a guarantee of hours of work.
-Scheduled hours of work for an employee may be less than those authorized for the position occupied by that employee because of decreased workload, weather, closure of facilities, and other short-term conditions.
+The authorized hours of a budgeted position constitute the normally scheduled hours of work for an employee in that position (e.g., 80 hours or 84 hours for Deputy Sheriff Trainee in a pay period are the normal schedule of work hours for an employee in a full-time position, and 40 hours in a pay period are the normal schedule of work hours for an employee in a half-time position).